jonasb/cloudflare-status-template/README.md

 - `npm install`
 - `npx wrangler login` to login to your Cloudflare account
 - `npx wrangler d1 create <DATABASE_NAME>` to create a new database
-- `cp wrangler.toml.example wrangler.toml` and change the `name` to your project name and add the `database_name` and `database_id` from the database you created in the previous step to `wrangler.toml`
+- Edit `wrangler.toml` and change the `name` to your project name, and `database_name` and `database_id` to the one you created in the previous step
+- Edit `package.json` and change the name of the database in the `db:` scripts
-- `npx wrangler d1 migrations apply --local <DATABASE_NAME>` to set up the local database
+- `npm run db:migrate:local` to set up the local database
 - `npm start` to start the development server

 ## Deploying

-- `npx wrangler d1 migrations apply <DATABASE_NAME>` to ensure the database is migrated
+- `npm run db:migrate:production` to ensure the database is migrated
 - `npm run build && npm run deploy` to deploy the status page to Cloudflare

 ## Probes